JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Winter.md

 I see this dynamic being played out everywhere; weak liberals cannot hold a candle to strong conservatives.
 In Protestant circles, liberals spend their time whining about conservatives, while conservatives are going out and saving souls.
 It is the Promise Keepers who have made changes in thousands of men's lives.
 It is they who are proclaiming: “be a man of the Kingdom; claim your sonship” (heard on “The Father File” radio program).
 Where is there any liberal who utters a stirring message like that today?
 Where is today's Harry Emerson Fosdick?

-“Religion reaches out for...superhuman values... infinite values” ([UB 160:5.5](/en/The_Urantia_Book/160#p5_5)).
-Evangelicals, Catholics, and Orthodox who are serious about their beliefs do have a focus of superhuman values, although they tend to rely on the “theology of authority” ([UB 155:5.11](/en/The_Urantia_Book/155#p5_11)).
+“Religion reaches out for...superhuman values... infinite values” (<a id="a170_67"></a>[UB 160:5.5](/en/The_Urantia_Book/160#p5_5)).
+Evangelicals, Catholics, and Orthodox who are serious about their beliefs do have a focus of superhuman values, although they tend to rely on the “theology of authority” (<a id="a170_284"></a>[UB 155:5.11](/en/The_Urantia_Book/155#p5_11)).
 We liberals too easily lose our focus; we have plenty of values, but do we dare to call them superhuman?
 Oh, we're much too nice to make assertions about transcendent reality!
 We wouldn't want to make a scene!

 The degree to which we are unable to affirm eternal and transcendent values reflects the degree to which these values are not operative in our lives (or to which their operation is blocked by that desire to be pleasing to others).
-Believers who have operative transcendent values can fulfill “the purpose of group religious activities to...foster the attractions of supreme values” ([UB 99:6.2](/en/The_Urantia_Book/99#p6_2)).
+Believers who have operative transcendent values can fulfill “the purpose of group religious activities to...foster the attractions of supreme values” (<a id="a172_383"></a>[UB 99:6.2](/en/The_Urantia_Book/99#p6_2)).

 Here is what we need to realize: Since we do not rely on external authority to give us focus, we liberals must have a value-focus alive in our characters, in our experience, every day.
 The more we exalt freedom, the greater the demand this places on our moral character and our spiritual sensitivity.
 Often we fail the test.
 We despair of the unenlightened world.
 We become ineffective ambassadors, forlorn and vulnerable.